rodneyosodo/bookish-rotary-phone-blog/Tech-expo.md

 4. **What inspired your idea?**

 Many innovations aren't focused on the physically challenged in the society but rather on the physically abled.
-While we were at a friend's house, we found out that one of our friends had a cousin who got blind because of an ailment.
-We started brainstorming how we could help her regain her sight back.
+One touching story over lunch was the genesis of the Qualis Vision journey and we agree that it has been a rollercoaster.
+Our colleague, Washington has a cousin whom after falling ill became blind.
+At that tender age of 11, she first had to suspend her studies and begin learning braille in order to continue with her education.
+It was and still is a very tasking thing for her to do.
+When Washington first shared her story we thought of how unfair that incident was.
+Her entire life took an abrupt turn.
+This story inspired us to brainstorm on how to improve her life using technology we have today.
 To a common person this seems rather an absurd idea.
 But we took up the challenge.
 The fact that Google has been helping people who lose voice by Neurological voice disorders gave us confidence that our journey might bear fruits.
 For over the start of the fourth industrial revolution, Artificial Intelligence has been a crucial research topic.
 Artificial Intelligence was first observed experimentally on Star Wars.
 So we thought we could use AI to help people regain their sight by having an assistant who could look at their surroundings and interpret.

 5. **What was going through your mind as you developed your project?
 Any challenges?
 If any kindly mention one or two**